 If you’re shopping for whole foods, it’s helpful to have a quick check you can make before putting something into your grocery cart.

 It doesn’t need to be complicated or time-consuming.
-Just ask yourself these two questions when shopping for food:
+Just ask yourself these two questions when shopping for whole food:

 - Does this have an ingredient list?